 This must be requested by the transplant center through the NKR system after the donor has received the first two weeks of lost wage reimbursement.
 Donors are eligible for up to a total of six weeks of reimbursement.

 All lost wage reimbursements are made via ACH within approximately 10 business days after submission of proper documentation.
+Reimbursements to the donor are via ACH to U.S. bank accounts that are maintained in the name of the donor.

 Payments are made via ACH (direct payment to your bank).
 Payment will come from the law firm of Smith Carroad Wan & Parikh, P.C., which has been retained by the NKR to manage the Donor Shield reimbursement process.
+Reimbursements to the donor are via ACH to U.S. bank accounts that are maintained in the name of the donor.

 The NKR has been approved to offer a maximum of six weeks of wage reimbursement per donor.
 No exceptions can be made at this time.

 Lost wage reimbursement is only available to donors with a valid Employer Identification Number (EIN) or Social Security Number (SSN).
 The other Donor Shield protections do not require an EIN or SSN.
+Any reimbursements to the donor are via ACH to U.S. bank accounts that are maintained in the name of the donor.